Abbas1Hussein/mc_server_info/README.md

 Sends a ping packet to the specified server and returns information about the server.

-Throws a `ServerTimeoutException` if the server does not respond within the specified `timeout` period.
+Throws a `ServerTimeOutException` if the server does not respond within the specified `timeout` period.

 ```dart
 static Future<ServerModel> get({